 De Kraamvogel follows the guidelines issued by the RIVM (National Institute for Public Health and the Environment) and the GGD (Area Health Authority).
 Furthermore, as an organisation offering maternity care we believe it is our social responsibility to prevent further spread of the virus.
 We have therefore taken various measures ourselves, to enable us to minimise the risk of infection while ensuring the continuity of all essential processes.
 These measures are as follows:

 Visitors after the birth

-  As brand new parents you will of course want family and friends to meet

-  your new baby soon after the birth.
-We would ask that you have just 2

-  visitors each day during the first week after the birth and that these
+As brand new parents you will of course want family and friends to meet your new baby soon after the birth.
+From now on it is possible to have visitors during the first week after the birth.

-  visitors arrives when the maternity assistant has left for the day.

 Tips to prevent infection

 For more information, please go to www.rivm.nl/coronavirus/covid-19/vragen-antwoorden.
 For the latest news on the coronavirus, go to: https://www.rivm.nl/nieuws/actuele-informatie-over-coronavirus.
 Alternatively call the designated telephone number 0800 – 1351.

 If you have any worries or complaints, please contact your GP.